ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 _From left to right (2024-2025): snapshots during the admissions season: writing essays in the Fremont library or in Cafe Ladro, buying food from PCC._
 {: style="text-align: center;"}

-I applied for 9 programs, and it's actually quite expensive!
+I applied to 9 programs, and they're actually quite expensive!
-I missed some of the fee waiver deadlines because I was busy, so I had to shell out $1350 to $1500 for application fees.
+I missed some of the fee waiver deadlines because I was busy, so I had to shell out $1,350 to $1,500 for application fees.
-In addition, some universities require official TOEFL scores, so you also have to pay TOEFL in order to send your test results to those universities (~$35).
+In addition, some universities require official TOEFL scores, so you also have to pay TOEFL fees in order to send your test results to those universities (~$35).
 Don't make my mistake and keep in mind that fee waivers exist and most universities are generous, especially for international students, but just note that grad school apps can be very expensive.

 <div style="display: flex; justify-content: center;">